 The curriculum provides a comprehensive background in the art and science of physical therapy and prepares graduates for state licensure examination eligibility.

-The Doctor of Physical Therapy Degree at UNLV is accredited by:
+The Doctor of Physical Therapy Degree at UNLV is accredited by the Commission on Accreditation in Physical Therapy Education.

 The UNLV Physical Therapy data page contains exam pass rates, graduation rates, and employment rates from 2009 based on reports from the National Board Exam.